cgwalters/xokdinst/README.md

 Why not add this to the installer upstream?
 ---

-It'd be a notable UX change.
-We should consider it of course.
+It'd be a notable UX change; I'd like to do so of course.

 Why is this implemented in Rust
 ---